New Brunswick Truck Accident Lawyer

 The laws of physics say that when a larger truck slams into a smaller car, the larger object sustains less damage, and injuries from the crash tend to be more severe because of the massive size difference.
 Traumatic brain injuries, spinal cord injuries, broken bones, and internal organ damage are all likely to occur in a truck collision.

-Victims of a truck accident may be able to pursue compensation for their injuries if the accident was caused by diver negligence.
+Victims of a truck accident may be able to pursue compensation for their injuries if the accident was caused by driver negligence.
 This includes monetary compensation for hospital bills, medical care, lost wages, and property damage.
 A person may also be eligible for non-monetary damages from mental anguish, pain and suffering, or loss of enjoyment of life.

 The extent and severity of the injuries determine what compensation may be available.
 A knowledgeable truck crash lawyer in New Brunswick could help assess a person’s injuries and pursue all possible forms of compensation.